siufai6/siufai6.github.io/fai.md

 I am very interested in the financial markets 📈 so I write programs in python to backtest stock trading algorithms (let me tell you there is no crystal ball).

-I just moved to UK in Sept 2022 and am exploring new oppurtunities.
+I just moved to the UK in Sept 2022 and am exploring new oppurtunities.
+The chance to learn new things (technology/business) is more important than the job title!